-Julia Serano is a true Renaissance woman: a writer, performer, activist, musician and biologist.
+Julia Serano is a true Renaissance woman: a writer, performer, activist, musician, and biologist.
 She is best known for her book Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity (Seal Press), a collection of personal essays that reveal how misogyny frames popular assumptions about femininity, and shapes many of the myths and misconceptions people have about transsexual women.
 Since its publication in 2007, Whipping Girl has garnered rave reviews and has been used as teaching materials in gender studies, queer/LGBTQ studies, psychology and human sexuality courses in colleges and graduate schools across North America.
-She is currently finishing up work her second full-length book, a collection of essays centered on how to make feminist and queer/LGBTQ movements more genuinely inclusive.

-Julia’s other writings have appeared in numerous anthologies (including Yes Means Yes: Visions of Female Sexual Power and A World Without Rape, Transfeminist Perspectives: in and beyond Transgender and Gender Studies, Gender Outlaws: The Next Generation, and Word Warriors: 30 Leaders in the Women’s Spoken Word Movement), and in feminist, queer, and pop culture magazines and websites (such as Bitch, AlterNet.org, Out, Ms. Magazine blog, Feministing.com, and make/shift).
-Her articles and essays tackle a broad range of topics, including feminism, queer/LGBTQ and trans activism, sexism, sexualization, media stereotypes, psychiatric depictions of gender and sexual minorities, the “nature versus nurture” debate, bisexuality, femininity and femme politics.
+Julia’s other writings have appeared in numerous anthologies (including Yes Means Yes: Visions of Female Sexual Power and A World Without Rape, Transfeminist Perspectives: in and beyond Transgender and Gender Studies, Best Sex Writing 2013, Gender Outlaws: The Next Generation, and Word Warriors: 30 Leaders in the Women’s Spoken Word Movement), and in feminist, queer, and pop culture magazines and websites (such as The Advocate, Bitch, AlterNet.org, Out, Ms. Magazine blog, Feministing.com, Velvetpark, and make/shift).
+Her articles and essays tackle a broad range of topics, including feminism, queer/LGBTQIA+, and trans activism, sexism, sexualization, media stereotypes, psychiatric depictions of gender and sexual minorities, the “nature versus nurture” debate, bisexuality, femininity and femme politics.

 Julia is also an accomplished spoken word artist.
 She is a slam poetry champion (having qualified for finals and/or semifinals in Berkeley, San Francisco, and San Jose in the past) and has performed spoken word at a variety of high profile events, including Toronto Pride, San Francisco Pride Main Stage, The San Francisco Dyke March, Ladyfest Bay Area, and The National Queer Arts Festival.